phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git checkout master
       git branch -d newbranch

-If your branch has a submodule,
+If your branch has a submodule (all CICE branches should since Icepack is a submodule!),

 * You can create the branch as part of the clone,